 ⇒Fresh Flowers + Decor⇐

-Make the room cozier and inviting, simply from just decorating.
-Add throw pillows, pictures on the walls, a mirror, fairy lights, a canopy, curtains, a vanity, or just little knick-knacks.
+Make the room cozy and inviting simply from decorating it.
+Add throw pillows, pictures on the walls, a mirror, fairy lights, a canopy, curtains, a vanity, or just little knick-knacks around the room.

-Brighten up the room and make it come to life with a vase full of fresh flowers.
+Brighten up the space and make it come to life with a vase full of fresh flowers.
 Not only will the room look better, but it will definitely make your guest smile.